Look as You Leap: Planning Simultaneous Motion and Perception for High-DOF Robots: Overview of PS-PRM

 Finally, \psprm linearly combines the normalized perception score and normalized motion cost for an edge to determine a new edge weight.
 While other nonlinear combinations are explored, the linear formulation offered a good balance between interpretability and empirical performance.
 Since the perception score is intended to be maximized while the motion cost is intended to be minimized, we subtract the normalized perception score and add a constant $1$ to ensure that the edge weight remains non-negative, within the range $[0, 2]$.
 The combination is defined as follows, where $\alpha \in [0, 1]$ is a factor that balances the perception score and motion cost:

-After the PRM is constructed and scored, \psprm connects the start and goal to the PRM, and uses A*~\cite{hart1968formal} with an admissible heuristic to find a path between the start and goal configurations.
-In this paper, we demonstrate experiments on object detection and tracking, as well as human face detection, though the approach can be generalized to other perception tasks.
+After the PRM is constructed, \psprm connects the start and goal to the roadmap and applies an A* search~\cite{hart1968formal} with an admissible heuristic to find a path from $\cstart$ to $\cgoal$ for the robot to follow.

+Next, to guarantee the optimality of the A* search, we show that our A* heuristic remains admissible under the modified edge-cost formulation.
+Since consistency implies admissibility~\cite{choset2005principles}, it is sufficient to prove that our heuristic is consistent.
+We define our A* heuristic for a PRM $G=(V,E)$ as a ``hop"-based function that lower-bounds the remaining motion and perception costs:

+where $H_{\min}(q)$ denotes the hop distance, i.e., the minimum number of edges required to reach the goal from the configuration $q$ obtained via a shortest-path search, and $c^{\min}$ represents the minimum edge cost over the entire roadmap:

+For any edge~$(u,v)\in E$,~a~feasible~path~from $u$ to the goal is to first take $(u,v)$ and then follow a shortest path from $v$ to the goal.
+Thus, we have: